tangbao/NJ-MVC-Appointment-Helper/README.md

 **Please always update to the newest version before reporting any bugs.**

+**MVC now has NON-CDL KNOWLEDGE TESTING (First Appointments Starting 12/6/2021) and KNOWLEDGE TESTING (Appointments available through 12/4/2021).
+I guess they are the same thing and the only difference is the date, but please contact MVC for clarification.**

 For now, I am working on the persistence of the bot - make everything, including the job queue of the bot persistent after restarting the bot.
 So please remember to go back and check for updates.